aurora-php/core/README.md

 *   PHP 5.6.x
 *   [octris tool](https://github.com/octris/octris/releases)

-While not required, the framework is compatible with:

 +   [composer](https://getcomposer.org/)

 The OCTRiS framework encourages the usage of composer and the framework tool creates basic composer